quicwg/base-drafts/draft-ietf-quic-transport.md

 the handshake to the client.
 The HANDSHAKE_DONE frame contains no additional fields.

 This frame can only be sent by the server.
+Servers MUST NOT send a HANDSHAKE_DONE frame before completing the handshake.
 A server MUST treat receipt of a HANDSHAKE_DONE frame as a connection error of type PROTOCOL_VIOLATION.

+A client MAY treat receipt of an acknowledgment for a packet it sent with 1-RTT keys as receipt of a HANDSHAKE_DONE frame.
+This can be implemented by recording the lowest packet number sent with 1-RTT keys, and the highest value of the Largest Acknowledged field in any received 1-RTT ACK frame: once the latter is higher than or equal to the former, the handshake can be confirmed.

 ## Extension Frames